 Immunity-Boosting Tip 6: Manage Your Stress

-You may not often think about how stress affects your ability to fight off infection, but your state of mind can have a significant impact on your health.
-When you are experiencing more stress, your immunity is compromised, which puts you at a higher risk of getting sick.
-Managing stress may help you fight germs and infection.
-Stress management techniques include meditation, yoga, breathing exercises, moderate exercise such as getting outside for a walk or run, among others.
+You may not often think about how stress affects your ability to stay healthy, but your state of mind can have a significant impact on your immune system.
+Managing your stress may help you fight germs and other invaders.
+Stress management techniques include meditation, yoga, and breathing exercises.
+Moderate exercise, such as getting outside for a walk or run, can also help support immune health.
 In addition, research on social stress highlights the value of friendship.
-A few close friends can help us feel connected and stay strong through stressful times.
+A few close friends can help you feel connected and stay strong through stressful times.

 Although there is no magical potion for immunity, you can take several natural steps to boost your immune system.
 Don’t underestimate your lifestyle’s impact on your ability to help keep your immune system strong.
 Good nutrition, quality sleep, and managing stress can all have a significant impact on your health.